Attora1/jameson-ai-butler/README.md

 ## 📄 License & Use

-MIT License – because Jameson believes in sharing the good silver.
+MIT License – because AELI believes in sharing the good silver.

-Jameson is open source for educational and non-commercial use under the terms outlined in the LICENSE file.
+AELI is open source for educational and non-commercial use under the terms outlined in the LICENSE file.
-Please refer to the [Project Origin Statement](./Jameson_Project_Origin_Statement.md) for concept authorship and contribution guidelines.
+Please refer to the [Project Origin Statement](./AELI_Project_Origin_Statement.md) for concept authorship and contribution guidelines.

 ---

 ## 💬 Sample Interaction

-> **Jameson:** Good morning, miss.
+> **AELI:** Good morning, miss.
 You've got low spoons today, but the bagel was an excellent choice.
 Shall I suggest a low-effort goal?

 > **User:** yeah. something light.

-> **Jameson:** How about tidying just your desk?
+> **AELI:** How about tidying just your desk?
 One zone, five minutes, and I'll queue up some lo-fi for it.

 ---